kwartler/Hult_Visualizing-Analyzing-Data-with-R/README.md

 # Visualizing & Analyzing Data with R: Methods & Tools
 ## Hult University Student Repository

 **This repo does not replace the University system of record.
-Please submit work and review policy to [Canvas](https://mycourses.hult.edu/courses/3389826)**
+Please submit work and review policy at [Canvas](https://mycourses.hult.edu/courses/3389826)**

 **Course Topics:**